Users & Groups

 Student - this is the default course user role.
 A user with the role of Student submits coursework and participates in discussions.
 Students can't create or grade course items.
 This role is automatically populated from Campus Connection.

-Guest - provides access to areas in the course designated by the instructor, excluding the control panel, and is unable to view student interactions or post to blogs, wikis, or discussion board.
+Guest - provides access to areas in the course designated by the instructor, excluding the control panel, and is unable to view student interactions or post to blogs, wikis, or discussion boards.

 Organization roles control access to the content and tools within an organization.
 Each user is assigned a role for each organization they participate in.
 For example, a user with a role of Assistant in one organization can have a role of Participant in another organization.